andig/grafana-darksky/README.md

 2. Geo location

    Weather data will be available for the location defined when creating the data source.
-If unsure you can alwayds use [Google Maps](https://maps.google.com) or IP location APIs like [ipgeolocation.io](https://ipgeolocation.io).
+If unsure you can always use [Google Maps](https://maps.google.com) or IP location APIs like [ipgeolocation.io](https://ipgeolocation.io).

 ## Configuration